Squirrel-hue/Singing_Scripture/README.md

 It is my understanding that the Jews sing the introductory glosses, and they are actually "verse 1" in the Hebrew.

+1. Psalm 3 "A Psalm of David.
+When he fled from Absalom his son."
+Absalom translates to "Father of Peace," and this gives us further insight into the 2 Samuel text.
-1. Psalm 9 "For the Choir Director; on Muth-labben"; where Muth-labben translates to "Death of the Son."
+2. Psalm 9 "For the Choir Director.
+On Muth-labben.
+A Psalm of David" where Muth-labben translates to "Death of the Son."